alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

  - Rolling updates

 # Key Concepts
-A swarm consists of multiple Docker hosts which run is swarm mode and act as managers and workers.
+A swarm consists of multiple Docker hosts which run in swarm mode and act as managers and workers.
 A given Docker hosts can be a manager, a worker or performs both roles.

 When you create a service, you define its optimal state (number of replicas, network and storage resources available to it, ports the service exposes to the outside world, and more).
 **Docker works to maintain that desired state.**
 If a worker becames unavaiable, Docker schedules that's _tasks_ on other nodes.
 (A task is a running container which is part of swarm service and managed by a swarm manager).

-Pro
 You can modify a service's configuration without the need to manually restart the service.
 Docker will update the swarm to fit new configuration.

 ### Node